-Celeste \ce-les-te, cel(e)-ste\ as a girl's name is pronounced seh-LEST.
+Celeste \ce-les-te, cel(e)-ste\ as a girls' name is pronounced seh-LEST.
 It is of Latin origin, and the meaning of Celeste is "heavenly".
 Anglicized form of CÚleste (French), from Latin Caelestis, a popular name among early Christians.
 The masculine form Celestin was the name of five popes, the first one in AD 422.
 The name may be associated with Queen Celeste, wife of Jean and Laurent de Brunhoff's children's book character Babar, the Elephant.
 Actress Celeste Holm; casting agent Celestia Fox.

-Celeste▼ has 46 variant forms: Cela, Celes, Celesia, Celesley, Celesse, Celest, Celesta, Celestena, Celestene, Celestia, Celestial, Celestiel, Celestijna, Celestin, Celestina, Celestine▼, Celestinea, Celestyna, Celestyne, Celia▼, Celie, Celina▼, Celinda, Celine▲, Celinka, Celisse, Celka, Celleste, Celyna, Saleste, Salestia, Seleste, Selestia, Selestina, Selestine, Selestyna, Selestyne, Silesta, Silestena, Silestia, Silestijna, Silestina, Silestyna, Silestyne, Tina▼ and Tinka.
+Celeste▼ has 46 variants: Cela, Celes, Celesia, Celesley, Celesse, Celest, Celesta, Celestena, Celestene, Celestia, Celestial, Celestiel, Celestijna, Celestin, Celestina, Celestine▼, Celestinea, Celestyna, Celestyne, Celia▼, Celie, Celina▼, Celinda, Celine▲, Celinka, Celisse, Celka, Celleste, Celyna, Saleste, Salestia, Seleste, Selestia, Selestina, Selestine, Selestyna, Selestyne, Silesta, Silestena, Silestia, Silestijna, Silestina, Silestyna, Silestyne, Tina▼ and Tinka.

-Celeste is a very popular first name for females (#521 out of 4276, Top 12%) and also a very popular surname or last name for all people (#29208 out of 88799, Top 33%) (2000 U.S. Census).
+Celeste is a very prominent first name for females (#521 out of 4276, Top 12%) and also a very prominent last name for all people (#29208 out of 88799, Top 33%).
+(2000 U.S. Census)

 Shown below is the baby name popularity of Celeste for girls.
 Celeste reached its apex position of #204 in the U.S. in 2004, and is at #467 presently.
 (2014 Birth Statistics)